Login and compare online photocopier rental prices instantly now.

 |Lease company||Website||Telephone number|

-Photocopier lease, how to get out of it: The short answer is, you can’t get out of an agreement.
+Photocopier rental, how to get out of it: The short answer is, you can’t get out of an agreement.
 You should see it as a mortgage, once you enter into the agreement you either need to go the full term or pay the number of payments left.
 Dealers can you get out of a lease agreement and they do this by paying the remainder of the lease off.
-You can get a slight discount which is why it’s always wise to ask the LEASE COMPANY for the settlement as this will give you a genuine figure, instead of asking the dealer.
+You can get a slight discount which is why it’s always wise to ask the RENTAL COMPANY for the settlement as this will give you a genuine figure, instead of asking the dealer.

 Only once have I got someone out of the lease because they had supplied them the wrong machine that was on the lease and it was clear by the companies reply they knew what they had done.